Surround sound: History

 In 1957, working with artist Jordan Belson, Henry Jacobs produced Vortex: Experiments in Sound and Light - a series of concerts featuring new music, including some of Jacobs' own, and that of Karlheinz Stockhausen, and many others - taking place in the Morrison Planetarium in Golden Gate Park, San Francisco.
 Sound designers commonly regard this as the origin of the (now standard) concept of "surround sound."
 The program was popular, and Jacobs and Belson were invited to reproduce it at the 1958 World Expo in Brussels.

 There are also many other composers that created ground-breaking surround sound works in the same time period.

 In 1978, a concept devised by Max Bell for Dolby Laboratories called "split surround" was tested with the movie Superman.
 This led to the 70mm stereo surround release of Apocalypse Now, which became one of the first formal releases in cinemas with three channels in the front and two in the rear.
-There were typically five speakers behind the screens of 70mm-capable cinemas, but only the Left, Center and Right were used full-frequency, while Center-Left and Center-Right were only used for bass-frequencies (as it is currently common).
+There were typically five speakers behind the screens of 70mm-capable cinemas, but only the left, center and right were used full-frequency, while center-left and center-right were only used for bass-frequencies (as it is currently common).
 The Apocalypse Now encoder/decoder was designed by Michael Karagosian, also for Dolby Laboratories.
 The surround mix was produced by an Oscar-winning crew led by Walter Murch for American Zoetrope.
 The format was also deployed in 1982 with the stereo surround release of Blade Runner.

 The 5.1 version of surround sound originated in 1987 at the famous French Cabaret Moulin Rouge.
 A French engineer, Dominique Bertrand used a mixing board specially designed in cooperation with Solid State Logic, based on 5000 series and including six channels.
-Respectively: A left, B right, C centre, D left rear, E right rear, F bass.
+Respectively: A left, B right, C center, D left rear, E right rear, F bass.
 The same engineer had already achieved a 3.1 system in 1974, for the International Summit of Francophone States in Dakar, Senegal.